-Linda Weiland, a member of Zonta Club of Leilehua, receives award in South Africa
+Linda Weiland, Member of Zonta Club of Leilehua, Receives Award in South Africa

 Linda Weiland, a member of the Zonta Club of Leilehua in Hawaii, District 9, was honored at the “Women in Aerospace” Breakfast during the 2019 Annual Conference of the Aeronautical Society of South Africa, a division of the Royal Aeronautical Society.

 The conference was held in Pretoria, South Africa, and the theme was African Aerospace: Innovation & Passion.

 Linda is an associate professor of Aeronautics in the College of Aeronautics at Embry-Riddle Aeronautical University and recently became the Assistant Program Chair of the Bachelor of Science in Aviation Maintenance degree.
 She developed the graduate Air Traffic Management (ATM) Specialization for the Masters in Aeronautical Science and was instrumental to the development of the ATM minor in the Bachelor of Science in Aeronautics.
 She also teaches many of the Master of Aviation Maintenance courses.

 She serves on committees throughout the university and is on the editorial staff of aviation journals.
 She works with high schools and colleges around the world in Robotics, and STEM endeavors.
 Linda is the current Outreach Coordinator of the Women in Aviation International ERAU Worldwide Virtual Chapter and is active in several organizations including the Zonta Club of Leilehua.

 Linda is currently a part-time Ph.D. student at the University of the Witwatersrand in the school of Mechanical, Industrial and Aeronautical Engineering, Johannesburg, South Africa.
 Her topic of interest is the Resilience of communication in ATM, with a focus on aeronautical and industrial engineering methodologies and theoretical framework.